Defender (association football): Full-back

-The full-backs (the left-back and the right-back) locate the holding wide positions and traditionally stay in defence at all times, until a set-piece.
+The full-backs (the left-back and the right-back) locate the holding wide positions and up until the 1950s, the full-backs would traditionally stay in defence at all times, except on set-pieces.
 There is one full-back on each side of the field except in defences with fewer than four players, where there may be no full-backs and instead only centre-backs.

-In the early decades of football under the 2–3–5 formation, the two full-backs were essentially the same as modern centre-backs in that they were the last line of defence and usually covered opposing forwards in the middle of the field.
+In the early decades of football under the 2–3–5 formation, the two full-backs had essentially the same role as modern centre-backs in that they were the last line of defence and usually covered opposing forwards in the middle of the field.

-The later 3–2–5 style involved a third dedicated defender, causing the left and right full-backs to occupy wider positions.
-Later, the adoption of 4–2–4 with another central defender led the wide defenders to play even further over to counteract the opposing wingers and provide support to their own down the flanks, and the position became increasingly specialised for dynamic players who could fulfil that role as opposed to the central defenders who remained fairly static and commonly relied on strength, height and positioning.
+The later 3–2–5 style (also known as the WM formation) involved a third dedicated defender, causing the left and right full-backs to occupy wider positions.
+Later, the adoption of 4–2–4 with another central defender led the wide defenders to play even further over to counteract the opposing wingers, and also provide support offensively to complement their own wingers on the flanks.
+Brazil of the 1950s is often regarded as pioneering this style of play, with Djalma Santos and Nílton Santos viewed by many as the first modern wing-backs.
+Over time, the full-back position became increasingly specialised for dynamic players who could not only defend, but also had pace and crossing ability to fulfil this role, as opposed to the central defenders who remained fairly static and commonly relied on strength, height and positioning.

-In the modern game, full-backs have taken on a more attacking role than was the case traditionally, often overlapping with wingers down the flank.
+In the modern game, full-backs have taken on a more attacking role than was the case traditionally, often overlapping with wingers down the flank, or more recently, playing "inverted", cutting into the middle of the pitch with the ball and shooting or passing to the strikers.
 Wingerless formations, such as the diamond 4–4–2 formation, demand the full-back to cover considerable ground up and down the flank.
 Some of the responsibilities of modern full-backs include: